ROCm/hip-tests/samples/2_Cookbook/17_llvm_ir_to_executable/README.md

 **Note:** Any undefined arch can be modified with make argument `GPU_ARCHxx`.

-## For More Information, please refer to the HIP FAQ.
+## For More Information, please refer to [HIP FAQ](https://rocm.docs.amd.com/projects/HIP/en/latest/how-to/faq.html).